7Eternity/Agent-Kernel/README.md

 # uv pip install -e ".[all]"
 ```

-- The distributed package depends on **ray** and will install it automatically.
+- The distributed package depends on **Ray** and will install it automatically.
 - **No manual Ray cluster startup is required** for local usage.

 Run the distributed example: